-But keep in mind: If you’re truly confident in the value you provide—and the relevancy of your ask to the recipient—following up should be a no-brainer.
+Tip: If you’re truly confident in the value you provide—and the relevancy of your ask—following up should be a no-brainer.

-In fact, you’d be doing the other person a disservice in not bringing your offer back up to the top of their inbox.
+In fact, you’d be doing the other person a disservice by not bringing your offer back up to the top of their inbox.

 It’s going to feel a little unnatural and uncomfortable at first.
 But when you push through that, you’ll find many people actually appreciate the reminder.

-If you’re anything like myself and many of my clients, email is a foundational part of doing business (and, despite all doomsday prophesies to the contrary, it doesn’t seem to be going anywhere anytime soon).
-And if that’s the case, you probably can’t afford to waste time sending emails that sit unanswered.
+Email is such a foundational part of doing business you can’t afford to waste time sending emails that sit unanswered.

-If that resonates with you—and if the tips above have been valuable—I’d like to invite you to enroll in our newest online program, The Email Response and Opportunity Generation Course.
+If this resonates with you—and if the tips on how to get a response to an email have been valuable—we’d like to invite you to our online program, The Email Response and Opportunity Generation Course.

-- The importance of aligning your “ask” to your recipient, and how to identify your “Ultimate Ask” to achieve breakthrough response rates.
+- How to identify your “Ultimate Ask” to achieve breakthrough response rates.

 - How to almost guarantee email replies with an actionable, templatized follow-up game plan.

-On top of that, you’ll have access to over 20 real-world email examples to help you write the perfect email and generate the opportunities you need to succeed.
+On top of that, you’ll have access to over 20 real-world email examples to help you write the perfect email.

 This is a $29.99 course, but for a limited time, we are offering you this powerful course for free!